 Whiteness cannot be understood apart from what Coates calls "the Dream."
 The concept of a dream conjures the innocence of a sleeping child, an escape from reality, a state one would prefer to stay in if one had the luxury.
 And if you are white, you do.
 "I have seen that dream all my life," Coates writes, reflecting on his interview with the news host and, afterwards, the white families enjoying the boulevard with their bundled infants.
 "It is perfect houses with nice lawns.
 It is Memorial Day cookouts, block associations, and driveways.
 The Dream is tree houses and the Cub Scouts.
 The dream smells like peppermint tastes like strawberry shortcake.
 And for so long I have wanted to escape into the Dream, to fold my country over my head like a blanket.
 But this has never been an option because the Dream rests on our backs, the bedding made from our bodies.
-And knowing this, knowing that the dream persists by warring with the known world, I was sad for the host, I was sad for you (Samori)."
+And knowing this, knowing that the dream persists by warring with the known world, I was sad for the host, I was sad for all those families, I was sad for my country, but above all, in that moment, I was sad for you (Samori)."